adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Configure-Serialization.md

     return Parameters(tensors=tensors, tensor_type="float_array")
 ```

-For deserialization, we cast the raw float bytes into an numpy array.
+For deserialization, we cast the raw float bytes into a numpy array.
 Note that this results in the numpy array to lose its shape.
-With Flower client and CoreML it's not a problem since the CoreML model specification stores the shape info and we can retrieve it anytime to reconstruct the raw float bytes into the right shape.
+With Flower client and CoreML, it's not a problem since the CoreML model specification stores the shape info, and we can retrieve it anytime to reconstruct the raw float bytes into the right shape.

 ```python
 def _float_parameters_to_ndarrays(self, parameters: Parameters) -> NDArrays: